knyete/Micropython-scheduler/syncom/README.md

 Each device has the following logical connections, din, dout, ckin, ckout.
 The din (data in) of one device is linked to dout (data out) of the other, and vice versa.
 Likewise the clock signals ckin and ckout.
 To ensure reliable startup the clock signals should be pulled down with 10K resistors.
+The Pyboard's internal pulldown is not suitable.
+This is because after reset, Pyboard pins are high impedance.
+If the other end of the link starts first, it will see a floating input.

 | Initiator   | Passive     |
 |:-----------:|:-----------:|